nielssorensen/OpenEmu-wiki/Compiling-From-Source-Guide.md

 Using the guide below, we will try and walk you through the steps required to download and compile the OpenEmu application from source.
 You will need a Macintosh computer running OSX 10.8 or above.
 We recommend updating to the latest version and ensuring all software is up to date...

 {{insert some mention or insutructions if you have compiled or installed the app before?}}

 ###Step 1

-Download and install the latest copy of XCode from the Mac App Store...
+Download and install the latest copy of XCode from the Mac App Store: <https://itunes.apple.com/gb/app/xcode/id497799835?mt=12>...

 ![XCode Is Available Via The Mac App Store](http://cl.ly/image/283l3Y201r1C)